CivicActions/nebula/ProcessJournal.md

 10:15 Retrospective

 2:00 Central -- code/design review.
+Took 5 or 6 refactoirngins out of this.
+Attended by 6 or 7 poeple.

+3:30 Fourth Interview with Tyson.